uwescience/DSSG2016-UnsafeFoods/preliminary-classification-models.md

 ### Future Directions

-As seen above, it will remain difficult to develop a useful classification model.
-However, initial exploration of the text showed that there exist features that indicte necessity for recall.
+There is still wide margin for improvement, and we need custom designed algorithms to extract the right features.
+However, initial exploration of the text showed that there exist features that indicate necessity for recall.
 It is a matter of selecting the right features that add weight to the most important aspects of the text.

 We have already performed exploratory analysis of other aspects of the data in hopes of implementing into a (hopefully) better classification model.
 We have researched ways to implement the product categories as a feature in order to account for all of the product-specific noise.
 Also, we have researched the corresponding FDA data and developed useful [topics](https://uwescience.github.io/DSSG2016//2016/08/05/Unsafe-Foods-Week-8.html) from the Reason for Recall text data.
 We have yet to determine if these are worthwhile features to include.
 Stay Tuned!

+To see a full notebook with all of our code to date of the supervised model, click [here](https://github.com/uwescience/DSSG2016-UnsafeFoods/blob/master/notebooks/SupervisedLearningModels_final.ipynb).